 - Avoid lifting heavy baggage or alike

 Dra.
-Pinky also said once we are done correcting my hormonal problem.
-She will refer to experts in fertility so my hubby and I can start having consultations and guides on how we can get pregnant.
+Pinky also said once we are done correcting my hormonal problem, she will refer us to fertility experts to start having consultations and guides on how we can get pregnant.

-I was quite relieved when I heard that we have a plan.
+I was pretty relieved when I heard that we have a plan.
 The plan may be 50-50, but at least I have something I can grasp on.
-I understand and recognize the difficulty but like I said, life goes on.
+I understand and recognize the difficulty, but like I said, life goes on.
 At times I still cry, just like while I am penning this blog post.
-I am a human and I get emotionally impaired in times of trouble.
-I told to myself, it will be okay.
+I am a human, and I get emotionally impaired in times of trouble.
+But, I said to myself, it will be okay.

 References: mayoclinic.org, webmd.com

-Send Me Healthcare Tips, Wellness Contents & VIP Freebies!
+Send Me Healthcare Tips, Wellness Content & VIP Freebies!

 52Stirs.com respects your privacy.
 You may manage your subscription or unsubscribe anytime at your convenience.